 CALL for Action (414) 286-CITY | Click for Action

-Learn more about the Homebuyer Assistance Program, which offers assistance from a rehab specialist and up to a $20,000 forgivable loan for the rehab of City-owned homes.
-Visit Homebuyer Assistance Program webpage.
+The Homebuyer Assistance Program offers assistance from a rehab specialist and up to a $20,000 forgivable loan for the rehab of City-owned homes.

 The City of Milwaukee offers a variety of properties for sale, including fully rehabilitated homes, tax-foreclosed buildings, vacant lots, surplus municipal facilities and brownfield properties suitable for redevelopment.
 Offers to purchase are reviewed to ensure that buyers will re-use property in a way that improves our community.